axibase/atsd/rule-engine/filters.md

 entity.tags.environment != 'test' && message NOT IN collection('linux-ignore-commands')
 ```

-## Entity Filter
+## Entity Name Filter

 To restrict the rule to specific entities, enter an entity name or a name pattern containing wildcards.
 Multiple entity names or patterns can be enumerated using whitespace as a separator.
-The filter is applied only if any entity or entity pattern is specified.
+The filter is applied only if at least one entity or entity pattern is specified.

 ![](./images/filter-entity.png)